ryantd42/NY-Legislative-Git/2023/A3611A-2023/bill.md

   February 3, 2023
   ___________

- Introduced  by M. of A. PRETLOW -- read once and referred to the Commit- tee on Racing and Wagering
+ Introduced  by M. of A. PRETLOW, BRAUNSTEIN -- read once and referred to the Committee on Racing and Wagering  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the racing, pari-mutuel wagering and  breeding  law,  in relation to handicapping tournaments

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 906 of the racing, pari-mutuel wagering and  breed- ing  law,  as  added by chapter 2 of the laws of 1995, and as renumbered and subdivision 1 as amended by chapter 18 of  the  laws  of  2008,  and